shubham0204/constellation/README.md

 ### `TensorFlowLiteTaskText` does not support `ios-simulator` target

 * **Problem**: I wanted to integrate a sentiment analyzer in the app.
-LiteRT's [NLBertClassifier]() API is supported both on Android and iOS.
-After adding the iOS library i.e. the Pod `TensorFlowLiteTaskText` to the common module as a CocoaPods dependency,
+LiteRT's [BertNLClassifier]() API is supported both on Android and iOS.
+After adding the iOS library i.e. the Pod `TensorFlowLiteTaskText` to the common module as a CocoaPods dependency, running the app on the iOS simulator failed, with the error message suggesting that the Pod `TensorFlowLiteTaskText` contains code compiled for `iOS` but execution was attempted on `iOS-simulator`.

-* **Solution**: Instead of relying on the same `NLBertClassifier` API from LiteRT, I used two different NLP solutions for Android and iOS.
-For Android, the `NLBertClassifier` API is used and for iOS, there is a builtin `NaturalLanguage` package that provides `NLTagger` to predict the sentiment of the given text.
+* **Solution**: Instead of relying on the same `BertNLClassifier` API from LiteRT, I used two different NLP solutions for Android and iOS.
+For Android, the `BertNLClassifier` API is used and for iOS, there is a builtin `NaturalLanguage` package that provides `NLTagger` to predict the sentiment of the given text.

-## Contributing

 ## License